colindembovsky/colindembovsky.github.io/_posts/2023-06-07-scaling-dev-sec-ops.markdown

 ## Considering AppSec

-We can also consider AppSec on the spectrum.

 ### Extreme Enterprise Alignment

 Most organizations I work with have a Cyber security team.
 These teams are typically involved late in the development lifecycle and are the official gate-keepers to "going to prod".
 The idea is that this centralized team is the enterprise alignment for securing applications.